dusty-nv/jetson-containers/packages/llm/local_llm/docs.md

 3. What does the text in the image say?
 4. There is a question asked in the image.
 What is the answer?

-Future versions of this demo will have the prompts dynamically editable in the web UI.
+Future versions of this demo will have the prompts dynamically editable from the web UI.

 ## Tested Models